Legislative Advocacy

 The "ACES" Bill - An Act to Create Equitable Approaches to Public Health

 The "ACES" Bill is a progressive legislative initiative aimed at transforming public health responses in Massachusetts.
-This act seeks to empower communities by providing resources for the establishment of unarmed response teams that operate independently of traditional law enforcement.
-Below, we delve into the key components and objectives of this innovative bill.
+This act seeks to empower communities by providing funding for the establishment of unarmed response teams that operate independently of law enforcement.

 Objectives of the ACES Bill

-Empower Communities: By facilitating the creation of community-led response teams, the ACES Bill empowers local residents to take an active role in managing their community's safety and well-being.
+2. Empower Communities: The bill empowers local community members to take an active role in managing their community's safety and well-being.
 This self-governance can lead to solutions that are more culturally and contextually appropriate.

 Key Features of the Bill